Alejogb1/job-board/blog-data/can-unity-container-in-c-register-a-class.md

 Early in my career, I recall a large enterprise application we were developing.
 We initially took a very manual dependency management approach, which, as you can probably guess, quickly devolved into a chaotic mess of tightly coupled components.
 Moving to a dependency injection (DI) container like Unity was transformational for us.
 It streamlined our architecture and improved the testability significantly.

-Now, let's unpack this.
+Now.
 When we talk about “registering a class” with Unity, we're generally referring to the process of informing the container how to create an instance of that class when a dependency is requested.
 The most basic form is registering a class against itself.
 This means, when the container encounters a request for a type, it knows to instantiate that same type using its public constructor.

 For instance, consider a simple logging class: